If You Have These 12 Things in Your Closet, It’s Time to Get Rid of Them

-A new season is upon us, and with that comes a new set of wardrobe needs with items that tend to be much bulkier and take up far more shelf space.
-If you're hurting for storage, take a look around your closet and get rid of these items that you totally do not need anymore.
+A new year is about to start, and with that comes a new set of wardrobe needs with items that tend to be much bulkier and take up far more shelf space.
+If you’re hurting for storage, take a look around your closet and get rid of these items that you totally do not need anymore.

 If you haven’t worn that ketchup bottle getup since you bought it 10 years ago for your office Halloween party, it’s probably time to say goodbye.
 The chances that one day you’ll desperately wish you didn’t put it in the donation bin because you need it are slim to none.
 Let it go.